 One of the main problems with green energy production, such as solar and wind energy, is that it is produced intermittently, which means it needs to be stored in large quantities for extended periods of time before it gets used.
 The sun provides energy during the day, for example, but we use energy around the clock, Gianetti said.
 Lithium-ion based batteries are currently dominating the stationary energy storage sector, but they are best suited for four to six hours of storage.
 To achieve longer-term emissions reduction goals and take full advantage of alternative forms of energy, Gianetti said the world will need safe and environmentally friendly systems able to store energy for eight to 12 hours.

-The goal is to create a new kind of battery to address this problem – one that can store large quantities of energy and provide it later and for a long period of time – without using metals like lithium, rare earth metals, heavy metals, or other materials that are toxic and not widely available.
+The researchers' goal is to create a new kind of battery to address this problem – one that can store large quantities of energy and provide it later and for a long period of time – without using metals like lithium, rare earth metals, heavy metals, or other materials that are toxic and not widely available.